-Are you curious about the different types of hardware available for interactive display solutions?
+Are you curious about the different types of hardware available for touchscreen experiences or interactive display solutions?

 Touchscreens, or interactive displays, are a brilliant way to connect with your customers, tell more engaging stories, and improve engagement with all kinds of interactivity – you can be as creative as you like.

-But you may be wondering about the type of hardware you’re going to need when it comes to your interactive displays, and what’s best suited to your needs.
+But you may be wondering about the type of hardware you’re going to need when it comes to your interactive sales tool displays, and what’s best suited to your needs.

 As touchscreen specialists, we’re going to talk you through all of your main hardware options, along with any pros and cons of each.